 The third option, which is less known is the third-party route — PEO/EOR.
 PEO helps you with the compliance across the state lines and EOR is its global equivalent.

-We distinguish two types of Employer of Records.
+We distinguish two types of Employer of Record providers.
 Direct EOR have legal entities in every single country and they can put employees on payroll for you in each of those jurisdictions.
 Indirect have partners in every country, so technically they don’t own any entity, but they have relationship with companies that can do that for them.

 They are perfect for those who want to start fast as you don't have to open a legal entity or set up a bank account which takes time.
 They are also a good option when you have employees in multiple countries.